RedisLabs/redislabs-docs/content/rs/security/admin-console-security/user-security.md

 Here, number_of_min is the number of minutes after which sessions will time out.

-## Updating Administrator password on Clusters with Active-Active databases
+## Update Active-Active cluster admin credentials

 Active-Active databases use administrator credentials to manage operations for Active-Active database.
 When updating an administrator user password on a cluster with Active-Active databases please follow these steps: